Porter scores 31 points, Nuggets knock off Grizzlies 120-96

 Nikola Jokic finished with 24 points and 15 rebounds for his league-leading 53rd double-double to help the Nuggets knock off Memphis for a sixth straight time at home.
 The Grizzlies’ last win in the Mile High City was Feb.
 26, 2017.

 Porter was 12 of 19 from the floor, including 3 of 6 from 3-point range.
+He also had seven boards.

+“I love when Michael’s aggressive and not just settling for jump shots,” Nuggets coach Michael Malone said.
+“We know how pretty that jump shot is, how effective that jump shot is.
+But when he can go to the basket … (it’s) really fun to watch.”

 Denver pulled away early in the fourth quarter on the strength of a 12-0 run in which PJ Dozier (five points) and Millsap (seven) accounted for all the scoring.

 From there, the Nuggets coasted to their sixth win in seven games.
+They held the Grizzlies to 4-of-32 shooting from 3-point range.

 Ja Morant added 27 points to lead the Grizzlies, who finished a seven-game trip with a 4-3 mark.